Séfora Camazano · Artist Statement

 This dual cultural heritage — Latin American and Spanish — is not merely biographical.
 It is the core of my perspective.
 It allows me to inhabit the margins, to listen to stories left outside the official narrative, and to transform them into images that endure.

 "My works do not document suffering.
-They document the dignity that survives it."
+They preserve the dignity that endures beyond it."

 — Séfora Camazano